whbrewer/spc/NOTES.md

 # SPC Release Notes

+## 8/21/17

+On some Amazon Linux systems, the "./spc requirements" command may install `psutil` in a lib64 directory, which will not be recognized by the path, and thereby not be imported.
+This means that you won't get CPU and Memory stats showing up on the jobs monitor view.
+This is discussed here: https://github.com/pypa/pip/issues/4464.
+The fix is to reinstall psutil into venv/lib/python2.7/dist-packages using `pip --target` command line option.

 ## 8/14/17

 Since SPC v0.22, no longer can the app run command be specified or updated from the web interface.
 This was to prevent a major security vulnerability.
 Instead, edit the command field of the spc.json file for the app, and then run "./spc update appname command"